Entanglement asymmetry for higher and noninvertible symmetries: Introduction

 A QFT associates a Hilbert space of states to each possible spatial manifold.
 Consider thus a (possibly mixed) state, whose asymmetry one wishes to compute, described by a density matrix.
 One might be interested in studying the asymmetry of the full system, or of a subsystem.
 In the latter case, to each spatial subregion $A$ and choice of boundary conditions, one can associate another Hilbert space and a reduced density matrix \cite{Ohmori:2014eia}.
 Moreover, one may choose whether or not to include the twisted sectors in these Hilbert spaces.
 In any case, one ends up with a (sub)system Hilbert space $\cH$ and a (reduced) density matrix $\rho$.
 The symmetry defects, when laid parallel to the spatial manifold, give rise to an action on the (sub)system Hilbert space through a finite-dimensional $C^*$-algebra $\cA$.
 We then propose to construct a ``symmetrizer'' $\sS$, that produces a symmetrized density matrix $\rho_\sS$ from $\rho$.
-Concisely, $\sS$ is the projector to the space of operators on $\cH$ that commute with the symmetry algebra $\cA$.
+Concisely, $\sS$ is the projector to the space of operators on $\cH$ that commute with the symmetry algebra $\cA$ (which turns out to be a quantum channel).
 Lastly, one quantifies how much $\rho_\sS$ differs from $\rho$.
-Following \cite{Ares:2022koq}, we use relative entropy or its R\'enyi version. \footnote{Other functions that quantify the difference could be used as well; see, for instance, \cite{Ares:2025onj} for a discussion.} This defines, respectively, entanglement and R\'enyi asymmetries with respect to generalized symmetries.
+Following \cite{Ares:2022koq}, we use relative entropy or its R\'enyi version. \footnote{First, one could define what a symmetric density matrix is in different ways, see for instance \cite{Schafer-Nameki:2025fiy, AliAhmad:2025bnd}.
+Second, other functions that quantify the difference between two density matrices could be used as well; see, for instance, \cite{Ares:2025onj} for a discussion.} This defines, respectively, entanglement and R\'enyi asymmetries with respect to generalized symmetries.

 In fact, this definition applies even beyond local quantum field theories --- for instance, to lattice models.
 Once the relevant Hilbert space and finite-dimensional $C^*$-algebra of symmetry operators have been identified, our definition of asymmetry can be used.